openmindednewby/Identity.Keycloak/src/Identity.Keycloak/README.md

-# OnlineMenu.Identity.Keycloak
+# Identity.Keycloak

-Keycloak implementation of the OnlineMenu.Identity.Abstractions package.
+Keycloak implementation of the Identity.Abstractions package.

 ## Overview